notices - See details

-Successfully passing the CFA Program Level I exam can earn you a waiver from local CIRO licensing exams from 2026 — streamlining your path to impactful roles in investments and financial services.
+Successfully passing the CFA Program Level I exam can earn you exam exemptions from local CIRO licensing exams from 2026 — streamlining your path to impactful roles in investments and financial services.

-Whether you’re a recent graduate or a student eager to launch your career, this new waiver positions you to succeed with confidence and clarity.
+Whether you’re a recent graduate or a student eager to launch your career, these exemptions position you to succeed with confidence and clarity.

 Key benefits

-This CFA Program waiver reduces local licensing requirements and accelerates your path into regulated investment roles in Canada.
+These CFA Program exam exemptions help you meet local licensing requirements and can accelerate your path into CIRO-regulated investment roles in Canada.

-- Skip Canadian Investment Regulatory Organization (CIRO) licensing exams for select roles
+• Exempt yourself from Canadian Investment Regulatory Organization (CIRO) licensing exams for select roles.

-- Apply CFA Program credentials directly to Canadian professional registration
+• Apply CFA Program achievements directly to Canadian securities registration with CIRO.

-Which roles are covered by the CIRO CFA Program waiver?
+Which roles are covered by these CIRO CFA Program exam exemptions?

-By replacing local exams with the globally respected CFA Program Level I badge, you save time and gain access to a wider range of opportunities to thrive in the Canadian financial market.
+By taking advantage of local regulatory recognition and exam waivers through use of the globally respected CFA Program Level I badge, you save time and gain access to a wider range of opportunities to thrive in the Canadian financial market.

 Globally recognized credential